quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * The url-loader configuration has been enhanced so it now also supports "ico" files out of the box
 * Removed support for quasar.conf.js > framework > `importStrategy: 'all'` since the auto import feature has become so good anyways (so it's now enabled by default).

+Nothing changed in regards to how App Extensions work.

 ### Quasar Extras
 Nothing changed.
 You can use it as for Quasar UI v1.